UniverseTBD/Pathfinder/README.md

 - **Modular code**: Separated into retrieval, embeddings, pipeline, and UI layers.
 - **Single config**: All credentials and environment variables kept in `config.yml`.
 - **Flexible**: Swap in different LLMs, embedding models, or re-rankers.
-- **Multiple frontends**: Streamlit, Gradio, Slack bots, etc., can hook into the same underlying library.
+- **Multiple frontends**: Gradio, Slack bots, etc., can hook into the same underlying library.
 - **Extensible**: Add scripts to build or update FAISS indexes, advanced pipelines, or custom ranking logic.
 - **Advanced retrieval methods**: HyDE (Hypothetical Document Embeddings), Cohere reranking, and weighted scoring by keywords, publication date, and citation count.